 Eligibility

-A business can only join the CAS if:
+A business can only join the cash accounting scheme if:

 - There are no VAT returns outstanding.